PhilipCastiglione/SIT215_PBL4/README.md

 For both the training and test sets, and for both the minimum loss (fittest chromosome) and average loss (average across population), loss starts out very high and clearly converges.

-However, in actual prediction, the generated linear equation does not perform terribly well:
+However, in actual prediction, the generated linear equation performs only moderately well:

 ```
 Predictions: